 The Plants: There are a multitude of wildflowers across the United States that provide nectar for bees.
 We select the regions with the best tasting honey plants.
 Our favorites include wildflowers from the Daisy Family, the Mint Family, and the Clover Family.

-The Provenance: Texas, Montana, California: We work to select the best tasting wildflower nectar sources from across the US for our proprietary blend.
-Any new sources or departures from old nectar sources will be listed here.
+The Provenance: United States.
+We work to select the best tasting wildflower nectar sources from across the US for our proprietary wildflower.

 The Plant: Clover Honey is primarily produced from what is commonly called "sweetclover" which is an umbrella used to refer to the separate species of white clover and yellow clover.
 This plant was integrated from Central Asia centuries ago and now grows wild on our country's plains.
 Many farmers and ranchers also use clover to rebuild poor soil.
 As a nitrogen-fixing legume (pea family), clover is a natural soil builder and an excellent forage and hay plant.